zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 Aren't the other pujas like this?
 What?
 How?
 That is where the suffering comes from Is racial grief, filthy grief, disease grief (1-4) 3 should be used from the place of grief.)
 It seems to have originated in some dharma.
 Quarantine seems to go to waste.
-Karma And the combined reward is the reward and the combined karma is the name and the combined image is the image Madanala also died of a disease caused by shit that went by the name race Fell, was in grief.
+Karma And the combined reward is the reward and the combined kamma is the name and the combined image is the image Madanala also died of a disease caused by shit that went by the name race Fell, was in grief.
 There is no security.
 There is no help. these Suffering, but where did this suffering come from?
 Where did it come from?
 Where